tatsuhikonaito/PRS_HTE/README.md

 # PRS_HTE

-This repository is a storage of source codes used in our study of heterogeneous treatment effects.
+This repository is a storage of source codes used in our study of heterogeneous associations.

 ## Publication/Citation